nostoz/deribit_volatility_download_and_visualize/README.md

-# Deribit future and option order book loader
+# Deribit volatility downloader and visualizer

 This program fetches and saves the option order book from Deribit exchange for given crypto-currencies to Parquet files using the Deribit API v2.
 It does not download the historical order books as it's not available through the API, but rather captures it live and builds an history continuously.